Regional Peace Building Coordinator

 - Other tasks as assigned by the DDG RHoP and which are related to the above responsibilities.

-The Regional Peace Building Coordinator will report to the Regional DDG Head of Programme About you
+The Regional Peace Building Coordinator will report to the Regional DDG Head of Programme

 To be successful in this role, we expect you to be a positive, mature leader with a proven track record of developing effective initiatives, programmes, and impact.